“Every prophet has a companion in paradise,” said the Prophet (PBUH) “My companion there is Uthman.”

 Today, Uthman’s well continues to provide clean water to the community, over 1,400 years later.
 A true, priceless Sadaqah Jariyah.

-Donate a well in Ramadan, and reap the multiplied blessings of the holy month.
+Donate a well, and reap the multiplied blessings of the holy month.

 A Sadaqah Jariyah